mfjkri/Telegram-Chatbot/README.md

 - `answer` : Required [string]

   The accepted answer of the challenge.
 Casing will be ignored when validating users answers.\
-  Please ensure that the answer only contains `alphanumeric _ @` characters.
+  Please ensure the answer contains only the following characters: `alphanumeric _ @`.

   ```yaml
   # If answer is preceeded by "flag@..." then a warning will be given